 Integral to the success of this framework will be the sharing of learning widely to ensure transparency, accountability and consistent improvement to practice.
 As such, in addition to the statutory requirements for the publication of SCRs the Northamptonshire LSCB will seek to develop mechanisms to share, where practicable, the outcomes of case reviews and multi-agency audit findings.
 There will be an expectation placed to identify a lead reviewer for each audit/SCR and for that individual to develop a concise learning summary documentation that will form part of all review reports.
 A format for the Learning Summary can be found in Appendix 1.
-For SCR's this should also include a set of PowerPoint slides for a learning workshop for practitioners about the lessons learnt.
+Where appropriate, this should also include a set of PowerPoint slides for use in learning workshops for practitioners about the lessons learnt that can be delivered via single agency briefing or in a multi agency setting.